Nanny Taxes & Payroll in in Washington, D.C.

 Read more about Washington D.C.’s domestic worker protections.

-Washington D.C. employers who are required to pay unemployment insurance taxes also must contribute to the Universal Paid Leave program.
+Washington, D.C. employers who are required to pay unemployment insurance taxes also must contribute to the paid family leave program.
 Even families with just one employee need to comply with the law.

-The Universal Paid Leave program provides employees in the district with (maximum of leave for each type in parenthesis):
+The paid family leave program provides employees in the district with (maximum of leave for each type in parentheses):

 - Parental leave to bond with a new child (12 weeks of leave)